-The overall profitability of the Company is expected to increase over the coming years as further new business is added and the business reaches scale.
+The overall profitability of the Company is expected to increase over the coming years as further new business is added and the business reaches appropriate scale.

 The Company has not incurred any claims to date.
-As noted above, the COVID-19 pandemic has not and is not expected to significantly impact the credit quality of the Company's insured portfolio.
-No claims reserves or unexpired risk provisions have been recognised as at the balance sheet date and all of the Company's insured obligations are rated above investment grade.
+No claims reserves or unexpired risks provision have been recognised as at the balance sheet date.